Julia Stapleton and Philip Williamson

 Surprisingly, Henson made no mention in his Journal of Lord Salisbury’s death in 1902.
 In the previous year, he had ‘crossed the Rubicon’, embracing interdenominational communion and reunion as the basis of a national church.
 This was the antithesis of all that the extended Cecil family represented in upholding a state church that was grounded in episcopacy.
 Increasingly, Henson came to resent their proprietary attitude towards the church and the far-flung influence they exerted within it.

-From the 1900s The Cecils played a central role in the advance of high churchmanship and anglo-catholicism in the years before the First World War.
+From the 1900s the Cecils played a central role in the advance of high churchmanship and Anglo-catholicism within the Church.
 Henson opposed this development vigorously; in the Retrospect, he wrote with much bitterness of its sectarian and class nature:

 The leaders of the Neo-Tractarians were closely linked together by personal friendship, by common experiences as theological teachers, by the enthusiasm of comradeship in a single venture; and, to a remarkable degree, by family alliances… Talbots, Cecils, Lytteltons, Palmers, Pagets, Gladstones – a notable collection of families distinguished in the national life and mostly blessed with large and variously gifted families.